vivacitylabs/vivacity-proto-buffet/README.md

 - bus lane approaches
 - vehicle approaches

 The traffic signal controller receives the data and uses the classified occupancy values to determine signal timings, eg: hold the "green man" while there is a non-zero pedestrian occupancy in the on-crossing zone, or insert a demand for a cyclist phase if cyclists are detected approaching the junction.
+Use of `stopped_vehicles_count` for pedestrian zones allows the controller to only consider pedestrians waiting to cross, rather than those simply passing through a waiting area.

 ### Use Case 2: Sensors mounted above signal heads, send real-time GPS locations to a central algorithm, via a council-owned ethernet network and fibre backhaul